POTS and ADHD: Shared Symptoms, Differences & More

 When these impacts are misattributed to only one condition, people risk receiving incomplete care or support.
 Careful tracking can prevent one diagnosis from overshadowing the other, ensuring both POTS and ADHD are recognized in the challenges they create.

-POTS and ADHD: can you have both?
+POTS and ADHD: Can you have both?

 Yes, it’s possible to live with both POTS and ADHD.
 Because the two conditions affect different systems of the body, they can co-exist rather than one causing the other.